You may have seen the headlines:

 The optimal lifestyle for you is a personal choice.

-I’ve also worked long enough to know my strengths: I work well when I can alternate cycles of intense work and complete relaxation that align to my natural energy cycles.
+I’ve also worked long enough to know my strengths: I work well when I can alternate cycles of intense work and complete relaxation that align with my natural energy cycles.

 So next time you come across an article about a 25-year-old who retired to travel the globe / start a business / volunteer in disaster relief, instead of going “ psh, must be nice.” and then dismissing it as unrealistic, lean in a bit.